 This is the most typical type of phishing attack.
 An email is sent to several recipients requesting that they update their personal information, verify account information, or change their passwords.

-The email is often written to create a feeling of urgency, sometimes emphasising the recipient's need to protect themselves or their company.
+The email is often written to create a feeling of urgency, sometimes emphasizing the recipient's need to protect themselves or their company.
 The email is made to look from a reputable source, such as PayPal, Apple, Microsoft, a bank, or another well-known company's customer care.

-Injection of Content
+Injection of Content Phishing

 Malicious material is inserted into a familiar-looking webpage, such as an email account login page or an online banking page.
 A link, form, or pop-up can be included in the material to drive readers to a different website.
 They are prompted to confirm personal information, update credit card details, change passwords, etc. Manipulation of Links